btomaszewski/webdoctor-server/README.md

 ## WSGI and FastCGI
 Because webdoctor-server uses Django it can also be run using WSGI or FastCGI.
 Please refer to the Django documentation for how to accomplish this.

+## About the Code
+### Style
+The code should conform to Python's [PEP8](https://www.python.org/dev/peps/pep-0008/) style guide.
+Comments are not mandatory but almost everything should be commented.

+### Modules
+The `discussion` module deals with the integrated discussion boards.

+The `login` module deals with authentication and verification.
+This includes password resets and verifying that a doctor is licensed to practice.

+Finally the (NYI) `content` module deals with content which is used by clients for performing medicine.
+This includes searchable documents and anything else relevant.